 Evaporation and Condensation

 Evaporation is the process where liquids change to a gas.
-For example, if you leave a cup of water out in the sunlight for a few hours, a bit of that water will be gone next time you check on it.
+For example, if you leave a cup of water out in the sun for a few hours, a bit of that water will be gone next time you check on it!
 That is because the molecules of the water are heated by the sun, which causes them to change from a liquid form to a gas form.
 The gas form of water is called water vapor.

 How hurricanes form

 Evaporation and condensation happen on a very large scale when a hurricane forms.
-The warm, ocean water evaporates, and rises into the sky, creating big clouds.
+The warm ocean water evaporates, and rises into the sky, creating big clouds.